SyncfusionExamples/how-to-add-a-jump-list-with-xamarin.forms-listview/README.md

     </ContentPage.Content>
 </ContentPage>
 ```
-Creating new label with index letter from the Key value of GroupHeader after loading.
+Creates and populate the index panel with index labeled from the Group key.

 ```
 ListView.Loaded += ListView_Loaded;